xapi-project/xapi-project.github.io/README.md

 ## Previewing documentation before pushing

-If you wish to preview the site that will be generated before pushing the `gh-pages` branch you can do so from your own machine.
+If you wish to preview the site that will be generated before pushing, you can do so from your own machine.

 Install Jekyll: